Loan Types

 Federal Direct PLUS Loan

-As needed up to the cost minus other financial aid Application is made with the lender; must be creditworthy.
-Parents may borrow the amount needed to cover educational costs minus other expenses not covered by financial aid.
-Payment of both interest and principal begins 60 days
+Up to the cost of attendance minus other financial aid Application is made with the lender; must be creditworthy.
+Graduate students or parents of dependent undergraduate students may borrow the amount needed to cover educational costs minus other expenses not covered by financial aid.

 Consolidation Loans

-Consolidation loans are offered on a limited basis after graduation.
+A Direct Consolidation Loan allows students to combine multiple federal student loans into one loan with a single monthly payment.
 Contact your lender for information on whether consolidation is right for you.

 Private/Alternative Loans

-Private Alternative Education Loans are available for students who have exhausted all other avenues of financial aid (i.e. Federal Stafford Loans, Federal Parent PLUS Loans, outside scholarship opportunities, etc.).
+Private Alternative Loans are available for students who have exhausted all other avenues of financial aid (i.e. Federal Direct Loans, Federal Parent PLUS Loans, outside scholarship opportunities, etc.).
 Private loans are credit-based and may require a co-borrower depending on the student’s credit history.
-Because private loans usually have higher fees, origination costs and variable interest rates, we encourage students to take a private loan only if it is absolutely necessary and only for the amount that is essential to continue their academic studies at King University.

-To apply for Private Alternative Education Loans using lenders that King University students have used over the past three years, visit FastChoice.
+To apply for Alternative Loans using lenders that King University students have used over the past three years, visit FastChoice.
 The lenders listed on FastChoice is in no way an exclusive or exhaustive list of all existing lenders.
-The King University Financial Aid Office will honor requests to certify other Private Alternative Educational Loans that do not appear on this list.
+The King University Financial Aid Office will honor requests to certify any alternative lender of your choice.
 The Private Loan Disclosure and Self Certification Forms are located on FastChoice.